 What Does Detoxification Mean?

 Detoxification is what happens when the body no longer is receiving the drug or alcohol that it is used to and starts to rid itself of the toxins that have been poured into the body for so long.
 Withdrawals will set in during the detoxification period as the addicts body attempts to normalize itself and fix the damage that has occurred during the addicts period of substance abuse.
 Withdrawal symptoms can range from mild to extremely severe and can even cause death.
 This is why it is so important to be medically monitored while the body is going through the detoxification process.
 Medical professionals can prescribe medications that will alleviate some of the symptoms of withdrawals and make the detoxification process easier as well as safer.
 Some drugs that can cause death need medications to ensure that the detox process does not do permanent harm to the body of the addict.
 If you are unsure if you or your loved ones needs to medically detox it is best to reach out to a professional.
 We are here to help you through the process of starting recovery at anytime.
-Call us at (888) 330-9964 to begin today before any more damage is done.
+We have offered services to people in the VA area for over a decade, and we are ready to serve you.
+Call us at (804) 336-3087 to begin today before any more damage is done.

 What are Detoxification Programs Like?